harsh-bothra/SecurityExplained/README.md

 Follow me on Twitter for Regular Updates: [Harsh Bothra](https://twitter.com/harshbothra_).

-**Note:** Please note that this series will run on irregular scehdules and it is not necessary to produce & share content on a regular or daily basis.
+**Note:** Please note that this series will run on irregular schedules and it is not necessary to produce & share content on a regular or daily basis.

 # Content by Harsh
 ___